Neuromancer (video game): Gameplay

-The gameplay was split between a traditional adventure setting, where a player could interact with "real world" inhabitants within Chiba City, and a 3D grid representation of cyberspace once the player manages to regain access.
-Different "real world" locations led to different grid sectors, thus developing the plot and enriching the immersion.
+The gameplay is split between a traditional adventure setting, where a player can interact with "real world" inhabitants within Chiba City, and a 3D grid representation of cyberspace once the player manages to regain access.
+Different "real world" locations lead to different grid sectors, thus developing the plot and enriching the immersion.

-Cyberspace combat was also simulated in the game as the player attempted to breach ICE (Intrusion Countermeasure Electronics) to gain entry to database nodes and potentially face the formidable AIs (Artificial Intelligences) that hide behind them.
-"Combat" with ICE consisted of the ICE and the player doing damage to each other (the former through a built-in attack form, the latter based on what programs the player ran; some programs did one-time damage, some did damage over time for a while, and some had other effects such as slowing down the ICE) until either the ICE "cracked" or the player was kicked out of cyberspace.
-Combat with AIs was similar, except that AIs were damaged primarily with skills rather than programs; were invulnerable until hit at least once with a specific skill or program; and the result of "losing" was character death.
-Neuromancer was somewhat forgiving of even "death", as a deceased character would be reanimated for the price of whatever money was in his credit chip at the time of death - although remaining logged into cyberspace at some points required credit payment.
+Cyberspace combat is also simulated in the game as the player attempts to breach ICE (Intrusion Countermeasure Electronics) to gain entry to database nodes and potentially face the formidable AI (Artificial Intelligence) entities that hide behind them.
+"Combat" with ICE consists of the ICE and the player doing damage to each other (the former through a built-in attack form, the latter based on what programs the player ran; some programs did one-time damage, some did damage over time for a while, and some has other effects such as slowing down the ICE) until either the ICE "cracks" or the player is kicked out of cyberspace.
+Combat with AIs is similar, except that AIs are damaged primarily with skills rather than programs; are invulnerable until hit at least once with a specific skill or program; and the result of "losing" is character death.
+A deceased character can be reanimated for the price of whatever money was in his credit chip at the time of death — although remaining logged into cyberspace at some points requires credit payment.

-Skills and abilities can be purchased as "skill chips" that can be used in a brain jack implanted in the protagonist's head, giving him an edge in a variety of situations.
-Skills could also increase with successful completion of a difficult task.
+Skills and abilities can be purchased as "skill chips" that are to be used in a brain jack implanted in the protagonist's head, giving the cowboy an edge in a variety of situations.
+Skills can also increase with successful completion of a difficult task.

-The game also used a code wheel as a form of copy protection.
-The code wheel was necessary to access the PAX terminals in the game at certain points and without it the player hits a dead-end in the plot.
+The game also uses a code wheel as a form of copy protection.
+The code wheel is necessary to access the PAX terminals in the game at certain points and without it the player hits a dead-end in the plot.